ctc-oss/omega-edit/README.md

 ## Development

-Currently the repo holds bindings for both java and node
+Currently, the repo holds bindings for both java and node.

 ### Regenerate Java bindings using SWIG (as required)